JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 couldRemove = lib.lists.any checkWithRemoved idxsToRemove;
 ```

-loops over the possible removes and `couldRemove` would be true if any of them would make the list safe.
+This loops over the possible removes and `couldRemove` would be true if any of them would make the list safe.

 And with that it works!

 So far nix has not been too annoying to do the problems in.
 The main challenge is just thinking of a good answer to the actual problem...
 Thats mostly because the first days are easy but also that AOC are decent problems that usually don't have answers you can just grab from a std lib.

 # Day 03
 [puzzle link](https://adventofcode.com/2024/day/3)

 So looking at day 3, I take back what I just said above...